ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/tables.md

 ### Known issues

-While the table nesting functionality is fully functional, the Markdown code generated with the {@link features/autoformat Markdown output} feature will not properly render nested tables ([#9475](https://github.com/ckeditor/ckeditor5/issues/9475)).
+While the table nesting is fully functional, the Markdown code generated with the {@link features/autoformat Markdown output} feature will not properly render nested tables ([#9475](https://github.com/ckeditor/ckeditor5/issues/9475)).
 Feel free to upvote 👍&nbsp; this issue on GitHub if it is important for you.

 ## Table contextual toolbar